 My opinion: I must confess.
 Oceanside is my favourite place in Oregon!
 If are a 'city person' you might not like the quiet relaxation of a beach side village with the surf on one side and thick conifer forests singing their song in the wind above you.
 If you do decide to visit, you should stay for the night; but, you must plan ahead.
 There are many rooms for rent, but a local manager is not to be found.
 You rent your accommodations from one of the many Internet services.
 I have dealt with Vascasas, with Air B&B and they always delivered!

-We arrived at Oceanside the day after Thanksgiving.
+My First Visit to Oceanside: We arrived at Oceanside the day after Thanksgiving.
 It was 45F & raining as I stopped at Inns, guest houses & cafes asking about lodging for the night.
 I had given up hope & was driving out of town when my wife spotted the small "Vacancy" sign at

 Three great rocks stand amid the ocean & just off shore.
 Of the beaches we visited, only Oceanside can challenge Cannon Beach for beauty.
 We walked for miles down this beach.
 Fresh air blowing in from the sea.
-While some might find the wee village "slow", for me the fresh coastal air filled me with vigor.
+While some might find the wee village "slow", for me the fresh coastal air filled me with vigour.

 The village of Oceanside has many small "cabin" rentals (photos above show typical) & most are administered by nonresident managers.
 The place is lovely but small.
 Cell phones don't work here.
 These factors combine in a way that leaves "drive up" visitors "scratching" for a place to stay.
-While it is best to plan ahead, two places with resident managers are "Oceanside Inn" with direct beach access and "The Three Arch Inn" which is across the street (both shown above).
-Oceanside is a pleasant 80 minute drive from Portland.
+While it is best to plan ahead, one place that does have a resident managers is "The Three Arch Inn".
+Below are links to two local hotels.
+Note: Oceanside is a pleasant 80 minute drive from Portland.